FAQ

 Currently under Alpha status as an initial preview release.

 The compiler is usable for real SNES ROM development today, though new features and optimizations are still being added.
-No guarantee future builds won't break compatiblity and library api.

 Can I mix R65 with hand-written assembly?